vonovak/react-native-add-calendar-event/README.md

 ## Getting started

-> Note: this readme currently covers the v2 RC that you can get by `yarn add react-native-add-calendar-event@next`.
-See [this](https://github.com/vonovak/react-native-add-calendar-event/tree/1.x) for the v1 docs.
+> Note: the readme covers v2, see [this](https://github.com/vonovak/react-native-add-calendar-event/tree/1.x) for the v1 docs.

 `npm install react-native-add-calendar-event --save`